 “I found out about almonds helping heartburn after my second child was born.
-I said if I had another baby I would definitely test out the theory.
+If I had another baby, I vowed, I would definitely test out the theory.

 “Three years later, I put it to the test as I craved Mexican food throughout my entire third pregnancy and never had heartburn.
-I had bad from heartburn in previous pregnancies.
-Years, later I contacted the California Almond Board for information about why almonds might work.
+I’d had bad heartburn in previous pregnancies.
+Years later, I contacted the California Almond Board for information about why almonds might work.
 Researchers said almonds were an ancient Middle Eastern remedy for peptic ulcers!”

 Dr. Crystal had an interesting experience: